PJRosenthalLab/2022_Tumwebaze_NatCom/README.md

 - artR_genes_wide.csv: contains data required to generate Figure 4 and perform genotype-phenotype associations for RSA data.
 - data_IC50_associations.csv: contains data required to populate Table 4 and perform genotype-phenotype associations for IC50 data.
 - Supplemental_Table_9_Design of drug resistance MIP panel.xlsx: contains details on probe design for drug resistance MIP panel
+- fig4ac.csv and fig4bd.csv: contain data used to generate figure 4.
+These tables were derived from the RSA_associations script.

 Code Files:
 - Fig1_Map.R: script used to generate "Figure 1: Map of Uganda".
 Requires extracted files in uga_admbnda_ubos_20200824_shp.zip and PRX-04_k13_data.csv